kelvinleong/hsbc_estatments_download/README.md

 This script is a bot to auto login your HSBC account which free you from the tedious two way authentication!

-Currently, it supports autologin and I am trying to enhance it to auto download monthly statements for review.
+## New Feature

+* Support to auto login and download eStatement from HSBC credit card account.

 ## Prerequisite